wmcnamara/delegate/README.md

 Delegate C++ does not inherit from, but is based heavily off of the <std::vector> type.
 At its base, Delegate C++ uses an <std::vector> of <std::function> to store its data.

-When creating DelFunction(s), remember that they are typedef's of <std::vector>.
-You can assign them the same way you would assign an std::vector.
+You can assign DelFunctions(s) them the same way you would assign an std::vector.